-Every UK driving test centre,
+UK driving test statistics:

 A complete reference for UK driving test pass rates, built from the DVSA quarterly statistical release.
 Compare centres, browse by city or country, or jump straight to a ranking.